JupyterLab 3 troubleshooting

 Running a Flask application and serving it to JupyterLab

-You are able to run a Flask webserver application and make it visible in JupyterLab.
+You can run a Flask web server application and make it accessible from JupyterLab.

 Modify your flask application code

-Make sure you add the following snippet to your flask application code:
+Add the following snippet to your Flask application code:

 Was this helpful?